 Winter in Yellowstone, hells bells Loretta, where do I start???
-A winter visit to Yellowstone National Park was one of my bucket list items and I can now cross that one off the list.
+A winter visit to Yellowstone National Park was one of my bucket list items for as long as I can remember.
 I was looking for peace, quiet and renewal (and a bit of adventure and exhilaration), and I was not disappointed.

 I took a snow coach to the Old Faithful Village, a 4 hour snow coach ride through the park on roads that are closed for the winter.
 I stayed 2 nights and 3 days in a “frontier” cabin (frontier meaning limited amenities, not the middle of no where).
 The cabin was about 100 yards from the Snow Lodge which had all the amenities you might need.
 The Lodge had food, drink, a gift shop, a roaring fire and comfy chairs to lounge in.

 I spent most of my time outside, skiing, snowshoeing and watching Old Faithful erupt.
 The best part about the trip was the peace and quiet you can only experience in winter, with a combination of reduced crowds and the way the blanket of snow seems to muffle all sound.
 During summer, an estimated 25,000 people watch Old Faithful erupt each day.
 Yes, I said EACH DAY!!!
 I’ve been here in the summer and it’s a zoo.

 The first eruption I saw on my winter visit was at 8:42am, and there were a total of 7 people watching.
 Not only are there fewer people, but it takes an effort to get to Old Faithful in the winter, and to brave the weather, so the people that do come, really want to be there.

 The part of each day that I liked most was early morning.
 I would get up while it was still dark, and walk the boardwalk around Old Faithful, and I’d be the only one out there.
 I’d watch the sky and land change as the sun came up.
 I took a million pictures, because each moment was even more beautiful than the last.
 It was an amazing opportunity for reflection and appreciation of this beautiful place.